 Your business is growing, but your marketing feels chaotic and reactive.
-You've hit a plateau and need high-level strategic direction, but the $250,000+ salary of a full-time Chief Marketing Officer (CMO) isn't feasible for your current stage.
+You've hit a plateau and need high-level strategic direction—someone who can guide everything from brand positioning to selecting a content marketing agency—but the $250,000+ salary of a full-time Chief Marketing Officer (CMO) isn't feasible for your current stage.

-In this guide, you'll learn what a part-time chief marketing officer does, how to determine if your business needs one, expected costs, and how to find the right strategic partner to elevate your marketing and business.
+In this guide, you'll learn what a part-time chief marketing officer does, how to determine if your business needs one, expected costs, and how to find the right strategic partner to elevate your marketing and business through startup content marketing strategies and other proven approaches.

 The title reveals the core concept.
 "Fractional" means you get a fraction of their time (10-20 hours/week) and pay a fraction of a full-time salary.
 "CMO" means you're getting executive-level expertise in strategy, not just a manager to run campaigns or a specialist to execute tactics.
 These professionals bring 15+ years of marketing leadership experience, often having served as full-time CMOs.